· 11 mins

 Your marketing team needs to understand your goals and objectives.
 Understanding means knowing what they need to achieve and how they’ll get there.

-Therefore, the goals must be clearly outlined and as precise as possible.
+The goals must be clearly outlined and as precise as possible.
 There is no space for vagueness or language that is open to multiple interpretations here.
 Be specific.

 Here’s an example of a goal that’s not specific: